 For patients missing multiple teeth, dental implants can anchor a bridge, or support a partial denture.
 Bridges are ideal for replacing multiple adjacent teeth, while a partial can fill in spaces with prosthetic teeth attached to a custom appliance.

-An implant-supported denture is ideal for restoring an entire arch of failing or missing teeth, while providing a more secure fit than traditional removable dentures.
+An implant denture is ideal for restoring an entire arch of failing or missing teeth, while providing a more secure fit than traditional removable dentures.
 A denture is an acrylic appliance created to replace all of your teeth with a natural looking prosthetic.
-4 dental implants strategically placed can support a denture designed to “snap” into them.
+Four to eight dental implants that are strategically placed can support a denture designed to “snap” into them.

 Because each patient’s needs are unique, the price for dental implants varies greatly.
 Cost is determined based on the complexity of your case and what type of restoration you require.
-The best way to determine what the exact cost your implants will be is to schedule a consultation with Dr. Deol so he can evaluate your specific needs.
+The best way to determine what the exact cost of your implant procedure will be is to schedule a consultation with Dr. Deol so he can evaluate your specific needs.

 At Oak Ridge Dental, we invest in technology that helps us deliver better treatment for our patients.
 Placing dental implants requires accurate planning in advance to be successful and prevent damage to nerves in your jaw.
-That’s why we have and use a cone beam CT scanner right here in our office.
-This technology creates a 3D image of your mouth, jaw bone, teeth, neural pathways, and blood vessels.
+That’s why we have a cone beam CT scanner right here in our dental office.
+This technology creates a 3D image of your mouth, jawbone, teeth, neural pathways, and blood vessels.
 From this image, Dr. Deol can perform dental implant placement, among other treatments, with more precision and effectiveness.

 Before coming to San Ramon, Dr. Rashpal Deol practiced dentistry in India where he was also an associate professor of dentistry.
 Now, Dr. Deol is in the process of completing a Master of Science degree in orofacial pain and oral medicine at the University of Southern California School of Dentistry.
 He is also a member of the American Dental Association, State of California Dental Association, and the Contra Costa Dental Society, and he shares his knowledge and training with others as a mentor at CEREC Doctors, the largest organization in the world that teaches CAD/CAM dentistry.